deathNetwork/hell/README.md

-# Hell
+# death

 Tired of games and searching being blocked?

-Then use Hell!
+Then use death !
 With over 260+ unblocked games and even a working ultraviolet proxy, bypassing has never been so much easier.
 It has almost everything you would want in a game site!

-# Why hell?
+# Why death?

 - Over 260 games
 - Easy to navigate